abrensch/brouter/docs/developers/profile_developers_guide.md

 - `elevationmaxbuffer` - default 10(m)

-  is the size of the buffer, above which all elevation is converted to Elevationcost by Up/Downhillcost ratio, and - if defined - Up/downhillcostfactor fully replaces costfactor in way cost calculation.
+  is the size of the buffer, above which all elevation is converted to Elevationcost by `uphillmaxbuffercost`/`downhillmaxbuffercost` parameter or, if those are not defined, by `uphillcost`/`downhillcost` parameter.
+  Additionally, when reaching `elevationmaxbuffer`, `uphillcostfactor`/ `downhillcostfactor` fully replaces `costfactor` in way cost calculation if those cost factors are defined.

 - `elevationbufferreduce` - default 0(slope%)